 Coaching & Action Projects

-During the 6-month program, participants take action for the ocean and waterways by identifying, developing and delivering a action project.
-This year, participants will deliver their project as part of IMPAC5’s Ocean Festival running from June until September.
+During the 20-week program, participants take action for the ocean and waterways by identifying, developing and delivering an action project.
 An Ocean Bridge program staff provides guidance and support to Ocean Bridge ambassadors throughout 1:1 bi-weekly coaching calls.
 These individualized coaching sessions focus on goal setting, action project development and delivery, and reflection.

 To support their ocean action projects, Ocean Bridge ambassadors can access:

 - Up to $500 Youth Ocean Action Grant funding.